petehellyer/Neuroscience-Python-Course-Development/README.md

     | Lecture9 | Introduction to plotting | <ul><li>Scatterplots</li><li>Histograms</li><li>Barplots</li><li>Boxplots</li><li>Pie charts</li><li>Subplots</li> </ul> |
     | Lecture10 | Introduction to Summary Statistics and Hypothesis Testing | <ul><li>Summarising numerical data</li><li>Summarising Categorical Data</li><li>Hypothesis testing and statistical tests</li><li>Correlation analysis</li><li>Linear Regression</li><li>One-way Anova</li> </ul> |

-4. **Exercises**: when you completed **both** the *statistical theory* and the *programming* lectures, you can continue to complete the 5 exercises that we have prepared for you.
+4. **Exercises**: when you have completed **both** the *statistical theory* and the *programming* lectures, you can continue to complete the 5 exercises that we have prepared for you.
 The exercises require you to know everything we have mentioned in the lectures (both programming and statistics) and consist in analysing and preparing some real-data on cognitive behaviour, as well as solving some coding exercises.
 We suggest you to solve each exercise in a separate `Jupyter Notebook`.

     > **IMPORTANT**: In the week between the **10th and 16th of October**, we will open a `Q&A` Channel on teams, where you will be able to post questions about the lectures and the exercises.
 The `Q&A` will remain open for **ONE WEEK**.
 During this week, you have the opportunity to ask all the questions you might have.
-At the end of the week, we will reply to all the questions in the cannel.
-If we believe that one question might require longer explanations, we will schedule calls with all the students that are facing the same issues.
+At the end of the week, we will reply to all the questions in the channel.
+If we believe that one question might require longer explanations, we will schedule calls with all the students that are facing the same issue.